the-laurel/chain-proposals/evmos/Retroactive_Payment_for_Public_Goods_(Evmos_Development_for_2022).md

 372 + 391.3 + 376 + 26 + 3.5 + 524 + 313 + 290 + 304 = 2599.8

 * 2599.8h * 255 EUR/h = 662,949 EUR
-* current price: TBD EUR/ $EVMOS
+* current price: 0.424850 EUR/ $EVMOS

-Total: TBD $EVMOS
+Total: 1,560,430 $EVMOS

 ## The Meaning of the Decision

 * 1. If this proposal passes: the Evmos chain pays retroactively for this public good.
 * 2. If this proposal does not pass: the Evmos chain recognizes in perpetuity this public good as a volunteering effort of The Laurel Project in the interest of the Evmos Community. (or is bound to produce counter-proofs to the ones above).
 The presented effort was made with the intent of being offered to the Evmos Community as a volunteer effort.
 The legitimate repayment for volunteer effort is the recognition of said effort.
-* 3. No with veto: the chain benefits from and uses this free, unpaid effort, but it has decided to punish the author of this effort, for requesting formal recognition of the volunteered effort.
+* 3. No with veto: the effort will be considered either as charity to the ungrateful or/and as an acquisition of services by means of extorsion and unfulfilled promises.

 ## Receiver Address